 AFNORTH International Elementary, Jr. High and High School offers education for dependents of all personnel stationed at JFC, Geilenkirchen, and Schinnen.
 The school is located at Brunssum, the Netherlands, caters to American, Canadian, British, and German students.

 Higher educational opportunities are plentiful for those who seek them while stationed at Geilenkirchen.
 The Education Center, located in Bldg.
 89, offers family members, as well as Active Duty members the opportunity to complete a degree.
-Associate, bachelors and masters degree programs are offered at reduced tuition to those in uniform.
+Associate, bachelor’s and master’s degree programs are offered at reduced tuition to those in uniform.
+Higher educational opportunities are plentiful for those who seek them while stationed at Geilenkirchen.
+The Education Center, located in Bldg.
+89, offers family members, as well as Active Duty members the opportunity to complete a degree.
+Associate, bachelor’s and master’s degree programs are offered at reduced tuition to those in uniform.

 Americans can also use the local German and Dutch schools.
 German Kindergarten schools are most frequently used.
 The older the child the more German is used.
 Private school listing information can be given upon arrival.
 These schools are on a space available basis which is subject to review at any time, which can result in a student having to vacate their spot for local nationals.